ikr4-m/dotfiles/How_To/GPU_Laptop_Passthrough_IntelxNVIDIA.md

 - https://gist.github.com/Misairu-G/616f7b2756c488148b7309addc940b28

 # Story Behind This Thing
 I'm using gaming laptop with linux for working but I still want to be a "gamers".
 There's some limitation when I gaming in Linux especially the **Anti Cheat** that cannot be used with Proton.
-The same goes for productive apps like Adobe Premiere/After Effect or Microsoft Edge that 100% not compatible with Wine.
+The same goes for productive apps like Adobe Premiere/After Effect or Microsoft Office that 100% not compatible with Wine.

 *"Why not dual boot?"*